-They turned and walked to the center of the space, faced the windows in back and formed a four to five foot wide column of people extending from the front edge of the floor to the back.
-They adjusted their positions from various crouching ones to standing erect and reaching up, so that the height of the back of the column was low and gradually increased to those standing at its front.
-They were motionless.
-The audience behind them at the church pews could see the sweeping increase of height, directed up and away from them, and ending with those standing and reaching at the front of the column.
-The effect was of an unfolding of the initial crouching position, or of many single frames of a film of someone moving from the crouching to the standing one.
-They turned in wain unison ninety degrees to the right, holding their bodies in the original positions.
+increase of height, directed up and away from them, and ending with those standing and reaching at the front of the column.
+The effect was an unfolding of the initial crouching position, or of many single frames of a film of someone moving from a crouching position to a standing one.
+They turned in unison ninety degrees to the right, holding their bodies in the original positions.
 Relative heights remained the same, but they now faced out from themselves, rather than up through the length of the column, and revealed a new set of positions to the audience, stair-stepped from one end up to the other.
-They paused there for a few seconds, then turned again in position to face the front audience, and stopped, revealing a new set of positions, and directed down to those crouching at the front.
+They paused there for a few seconds, then turned again in position to face the front audience, and stopped, revealing a new set of positions, directed toward those crouching at the front.
 They paused, turned again, and moved backwards or forwards to find empty spaces and fill the performing area.

-Everyone assumed the same angular stance, the body held erect, knees bent, feet apart, right leg slightly forward, upper arms held against the torso and forearms at right angles pointing ahead, eyes looking ahead, fingertips wiggling constantly.
+Everyone assumed the same angular stance, the body held erect, knees bent, feet apart, right leg slightly forward, upper arms held against the torso and forearms at right angles pointing ahead, eyes looking ahead, fingers wiggling constantly.
 Each sang softly.
-Independent of each other, they turned continuously and almost imperceptibly from that position around to the left, using their feet as pivots, holding their upper bodies in the original position, slowly extending their arms straight out to each side, as they turned, then drawing the right arm around parallel to the left, As they gradually twisted around to face diagonally across the room, with arms stretched out in front and fingertips moving, they carefully lowered themselves to the floor, disentangled and extended their legs, with the ankles crossed, and lowered their backs to the floor.
-Arms were held perpindicular to torsos and then pulled down slowly until upperarms rested alongside the body and forearms stuck straight up.
-The sigging gradually stopped and the floor was covered with supine bodies as, one by one, they completed "mannequin" under the bright lights, ended looking up into them, fingers waving gently like underwater grass, bodies as relaxed as sand.
+Independent of each other, they turned continuously and almost imperceptibly from that position around to the left, using their feet as pivots, holding their upper bodies in the original position, slowly extending their arms straight out to each side as they turned, then drawing the right arm around parallel to the left, as they gradually twisted around to face diagonally across the room.
+With arms outstretched in front and fingers moving, they carefully lowered themselves to the floor, disentangled and extended their legs, with the ankles crossed, and lowered their backs to the floor.
+Arms were held perpendicular to torsos and then pulled down slowly until upperarms rested alongside the body and forearms stuck straight up.
+The singing gradually stopped and the floor was covered with supine bodies as, one by one, they completed "mannequin" under the bright lights, looking up into them, fingers waving gently like underwater grass, bodies as relaxed as sand.
 A peaceful time passed.
-A few people got up and bowed; others followd, bowed and left the space.
+A few people got up and bowed; others followed, bowed and left the space.
 The Matter ended.